Federation#

 Federation allows Buf modules to depend on modules hosted on different BSR instances.

-may depend on a public BSR module like buf.build/googleapis/googleapis
+For example, a module on buf.example.com may depend on a public BSR module like buf.build/googleapis/googleapis.

 Although hosted on a different remote, federated dependencies work the same as regular dependencies.

-Use of Federation creates a dependency between your single-tenant instance and buf.build
+Use of Federation creates a dependency between your single-tenant instance and buf.build.

 For this reason, federation is turned off by default for new customers.